 Strong Kids for Juniors grounds students in their faith before they move into their teen years.
-The overall track is trough the Bible, but with different emphases than in the Primary and Middler age groups.
+The overall track is through the Bible, but with different emphases than in the Primary and Middler age groups.
 For instance, students spend more time on the Ten Commandments, David's writings in Psalms, Solomon's wisdom in Proverbs, spiritual life applications from the Epistles, and end-time events from Revelation.

 The Strong Kids scope and sequence is built on the seven teaching aims Jesus had during His earthly ministry.
 Identifying Jesus' aims helps you teach the Bible with purpose and clear goals in sight.
 Every lesson in the Strong Kids scope and sequence addresses at least one of Jesus' teaching aims.

-and on the first page of each lesson.
+Look for the BuildUP icons in the table of contents and on the first page of each lesson.